Xcaciv/Xcaciv.Cupcake/docs/Xcaciv.Command.Packages.prd.md

   - Provide clear progress indicators
   - Roll back failed installations

+- **Package Update** (Priority: High)
+  - Update a single package to the latest compatible version from the configured sources.
+  - Support updating to a specific version.
+  - Provide a dry-run option to preview available updates without making changes.
+  - Support “update all” to bring all installed packages to their latest compatible versions, respecting source precedence.
+  - Re-run command compatibility validation post-update and roll back if validation fails.
+  - Preserve user configuration; log updated versions and sources used.
+  - Respect prerelease inclusion flags; avoid downgrades unless explicitly requested.

 - **Command compatibility validation** (Priority: Critical)
   - After extraction, scan installed assemblies to verify they reference `Xcaciv.Command.Interface` and contain at least one type implementing `ICommandDelegate`.
   - If no valid command implementations are found, automatically remove the package files and return a clear error message.